Azure-Samples/avm-terraform-labs/README.md

       ┗ 📂avm-terraform-labs
       ```

-1. Open your `terraform.tfvars` and update it with the following code, ensuring you replace the placeholder for a valid Azure location of your choice (e.g. uksouth):
+1. Open your `terraform.tfvars` and update it with the following code:

       ```hcl
       address_space = "10.0.0.0/22"